mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

     - The transcribed text is sent to an AI translation model
     - The model translates while preserving the meaning and context
     - Special markers (###TRANSLATION_MARKER###) separate original and translated text
+    - **Protection System**:
+      - The system prompt explicitly instructs the AI to never modify the original text
+      - After translation, the system uses the pre-processed original text rather than any potentially modified version returned by the AI
+      - This ensures 100% preservation of the original content regardless of AI output

 - **Quality Review**
   - For translations, an additional quality review is performed: